 Larry Wetta, who trained at Fort Leonard Wood before moving on to Fort Belvoir and the 275th Eng.
 Co.
 ADM in the late 1960s, said, "We are a small, close-knit group of people who were dedicated to one purpose, and one purpose only, and that was to defend the United States in case of a conflict.

 "We feel that we did our service proudly and effectively," Wetta said.

-"I'm glad to see that Fort Leonard Wood has changed a lot and improved," said Alvaro Castillo, who served with the 275th Eng.
+Another attendee commented that while many things have changed, the one thing that remains the same is the camaraderie."I'm glad to see that Fort Leonard Wood has changed a lot and improved," said Alvaro Castillo, who served with the 275th Eng.
 Co.
 ADM.
 "I think the diversity of the Engineering Corps requirements and the technology and tactics of engineers has diversified excessively since we were at Fort Leonard Wood as combat engineers."